 For reference, full throttle on a regular 0.6 mm nozzle and 0.4 mm layers on a MK3, that tops out at about 50 mm³/s, so I’m testing both lower and higher than what you’re seeing in a typical slow printer even.
 Of course, once you add input shaping, those numbers can go up quite dramatically, but there is a limit to how much flow makes sense for a nozzle.
 There is some optimal combination somewhere, but you can’t expect to use a large nozzle, large layer heights, and fast speeds, so it’s a pick-to situation.

 The assumption I’m making for all this testing is that the resistance that we’re measuring because all I’m doing is measuring the force that the extruder is pushing the filament into the hotend with, it’s that that force is basically being generated at the nozzle bore itself, so the more thoroughly the filament in the nozzle gets heated, the more readily and the more easily it will flow through the nozzle bore itself.
-If you have a nozzle that has a higher flow rate or a better melting performance, it’s also gonna be easier to push at the same speed.
+If you have a nozzle that has a higher flow rate or a better melting performance, it’s also going to be easier to push at the same speed.
 E3D also did publish some testing for maximum flow rates for their various nozzles, but the thing I’m missing there is that they aren’t specifying what their cut-off is, their limit criteria for what is the maximum, what works, and what doesn’t.
-The thing is, if you push harder, at some point you’re gonna get more flow, there’s no hard limit in theory.
+The thing is, if you push harder, at some point you’re going to get more flow, there’s no hard limit in theory.

-There is a very practical limit, though, so with this E3D Hemera, there is a limit to where it’s gonna slip on the filament, where the actual gears are going to slip on the filament.
+There is a very practical limit, though, so with this E3D Hemera, there is a limit to where it’s going to slip on the filament, where the actual gears are going to slip on the filament.
 I’ve got this cranked all the way tight, the spring is at its maximum pretension, and all I got out of this was about 10 kg before it slipped.
-Simple extruders that I only grab on one side, they’re gonna have a lower limit.
+Simple extruders that I only grab on one side, they’re going to have a lower limit.
 10 kg of force on the relatively thin 1.75mm filament puts PLA at about half its datasheet yield strength.
 What is totally plausible is that because the gears are just gripping on the side, we’re actually shaving off or shearing off the filament, we’re mechanically damaging it in the extruder itself., So it’s not the gears skipping over the teeth that it’s grinding or pushing into the filament, it’s literally the filament not being able to take any more force before it breaks apart.
 That would be a hard limit, at least for this type of extruder.

 The data I’m getting out of this is basically the force that it takes over a 100mm extrusion move.
 What we can see at the start is, as the hotend is empty, there’s almost no force, but the filament inside the hotend starts flowing and then at some point, it slams into the nozzle, and there is always that spike at the beginning.